 “Chick Flick” seeped into our cultural psychology as if romantic comedies had to include heels and exclude men.
 But that’s not the case with the greats.

-Everything I just wrote was from memory (minus a few character names and checking the quotes), as I imagine it is for many others, chick or not.
-In fact, the most talked about Super Bowl commercial this year had the Dirty Dancing theme song as two NFL players did the Johnny and Baby triumphant flying dance move.
+Everything I just wrote was from memory (minus a few character names and double checking the quotes), as I imagine it is for many others, chick or not.
+In fact, one of the most talked about Super Bowl commercials of recent years had the Dirty Dancing theme song as two NFL players did the Johnny and Baby triumphant flying dance move.
 That moment resonated for a great number of us.
 It meant something on an emotional level, and emotions are for everyone.

 Other qualities of great romantic comedies that are not exclusive to any gender or type of person: